 4. Does evidence of rehabilitation help?

 Yes.
-In determining whether and how to discipline a licensed pharmacist or pharmacy tech, the Board is required to consider whether the licensee has been rehabilitated from his or her criminal activity.12
+In determining whether and how to discipline you, the Pharmacy Board is required to consider whether you have been rehabilitated from your criminal activity.12

 “Evidence of rehabilitation” includes, but is not limited to, the following: